khowcroft/mito_sample_validate_repo/readme.md

     python /path_to/mito_validate_final.py -checkall --outdir /path_to/output --hist hist2.png --threshold .85 --log_file log_file.txt --db /path_to/output/database_prefix
 ```

+**Outputs:**
+hist2.png - A histogram of all the scores when you compare each sample in the database to each other sample
+log2.txt - A log of all the interesting comparisons.
+It's not interesting if two different samples get a score below the threshold or 2 of the same samples match identically.

 ## Compare a sample to the database without adding:
 Compares the given sample to all of the samples in the database and outputs a line to matches.txt in outdir (accumulates) as well as the vizualization compared to the matches or the bank ID of interest